Sanotsch2003/MiPro-XG-V1/docs/GettingStarted.md

 1. Visit the [Xilinx Download Center](https://www.xilinx.com/support/download.html).
 2. Select the Vivado Design Suite version appropriate for your operating system.
 3. Register for a Xilinx account if you don’t already have one.
-4. Download the WebPACK edition (sufficient for Basys 3 projects and free).

 ### Step 1.2: Install Vivado
 1. Run the installer: